Gil Mata began his intense, professional training at the young age of 14 under

 Bernadette Foth is an accomplished dancer with a diverse performance background, as well as, being a board certified teacher, award winning choreographer, master class instructor and sought after competition adjuducator.
 She has received extensive training through Broadway Dance Center in New York City, The Edge in Los Angeles, New York University, University at Buffalo and Marygrove College.
 She is a member of Dance Educators of America, Dance Masters of Michigan, Universal Dance Association and Dance Masters of America.
 Bernadette is the co-owner of Tina Marie School of Dance, with her mother, in which they operate two successful dance studios in Michigan.
 Their dancers have received extensive recognition for their incredible technique and performance and many have gone on to dance in broadway shows, on cruise ships, and for the Radio City Rockettes.
 In addition, she is the director of her own in-studio workshop, DanzJam, a program that ensures a positive and developmental learning environment with the goal of added depth in the areas of dance to our current and future dancers.
 She dedicates her life to her students and the education of dance, enabling them to reach their fullest potential.

-Courtney Zemke is 20 years old from a small town in Michigan.
+Courtney Zemke is from a small town in Michigan.
 She began her training ten years ago at Sherry’s Academy of Dance.
 She was trained in ballet, jazz, modern, hip-hop, and lyrical under the direction of Sherry Blaha.
 In 2009 Courtney attended Wayne State University and was a member of the dance programs touring company.
 She continued training rigorously in ballet, modern, jazz, and African.
 Courtney has danced for the Detroit Pistons and Detroit Shock basketball teams along with performing with the Goo Goo Dolls.
 She has been a final contestant in Vegas the past two years on “So You Think You Can Dance?”
 Since moving to Los Angeles, Courtney has worked closely with many choreographers such as Matthew Tseng, Robert Schultz, Chris Downey, Justine Menter, Leo Morimune and is a member of Flirt Dance Company.
 She is excited to be represented by Bloc talent agency and cannot wait to see what the future holds for her.

 Sarah Kramer, originally from Elk Grove Village, IL, started dancing at 3 years old.
 She is a magna cum laude graduate with two degrees from the University of Arizona: a Bachelor of Fine Arts in dance and a Bachelor of Science in finance.